Special Education, PhD

 Financial Aid

+Financial aid is available to students admitted to the PhD program.
 Financial aid in the form of assistantships, scholarships, fellowships, and tuition waivers can be found throughout the college and campus.
+Please note: Graduate students employed as staff by the University of Illinois Urbana-Champaign are not eligible for a College of Education Fellowship.
 Campus opportunities can be found at the Graduate College and the Office of Student Financial Aid.
-Please note: Graduate students employed as Staff by the University of Illinois at Urbana-Champaign are not eligible for a College of Education Award or Scholarship.

 for the degree of Doctor of Philosophy in Special Education